Georgia State Route 80

-State Route 80 (SR 80) is an 84.0 mi state highway that predominantly travels in a west–east and south–north direction in the east-central part of the U.S. state of Georgia.
+State Route 80 (SR 80) is an 83.90 mi state highway that predominantly travels in a southwest–northeast direction in the east-central part of the U.S. state of Georgia.
 It exists within portions of Wilkes, Warren, Glascock, Jefferson, and Burke counties.
 It connects the Washington area with the northern part of Burke County, via Warrenton, Wrens, and Waynesboro.